 • Wearing breathable fabrics

-• Taking off layers of clothing in hot weather
+• Removing extra layers in hot weather

-• Changing out of sweaty clothing promptly
+• Changing out of damp clothing promptly

 • Using antiperspirant deodorant